mgRDB/FLOWDEC/README.md

 ---

 We hope you find this repository useful for your research or project.
-If you have questions or feedback, please open an issue or reach out directly.
+More resources involving flow descriptions will be added in the future.